MicrosoftDocs/sccm-docs-powershell-ref/sccm-ps/ConfigurationManager/New-CMGlobalConditionOmaUri.md

 ## SYNOPSIS

 Creates an OMA URI type global condition in Configuration Manager.
+This cmdlet is for Windows Mobile.
+It is obsolete.

 ## SYNTAX